jaspermutsaerts-paqt/adaptable-code/docs/12-considerations.md

 That is only relevant when fixing _that_ dependency, but if that's not reported broken you better believe it returns a random number less than the given argument.

-Also yes this is a working game: `./artisan app:blackjack`
+Also yes this is a working game: `./artisan app:blackjack`, I got carried away.